Musician, caretaker shares message of resilience after losing home to Palisades Fire

-LOS ANGELES -- A musician and caretaker in California is sharing a message of hope after losing his home to the Palisades Fire.
+LOS ANGELES -- A musician and caretaker in Pacific Palisades is sharing a message of hope after losing his home to the Palisades Fire.

 "I'm grateful for the blessings that I have," Chad Comey told ABC News.
 "I might have lost my residence, but I haven't lost my resilience.
 It's really about the daily victories that we have in progress and mindset."